Medicaid eligibility and enrollment in Utah

 By 2018, Utah was in its fifth year of rejecting federal funding to expand Medicaid under the Affordable Care Act’s guidelines.
 But during the 2018 legislative session, Utah enacted H.B.472, which directed the state to submit an 1115 waiver proposal to CMS by January 1, 2019, requesting approval for Medicaid expansion in Utah, but only for people earning up to 95% of the federal poverty level (essentially 100%, after the 5% income disregard).

 For perspective, the ACA calls for Medicaid expansion to adults with income up to 138% of the poverty level, so Utah lawmakers wanted to only cover part of that population.
-Their solution did eliminate the coverage gap in the state, but continued to use private plans in the exchange for people with income over the poverty level.
+Their proposed solution did eliminate the coverage gap in the state, but continued to use private plans in the exchange for people with income over the poverty level.

 In the waiver amendment that Utah submitted in June 2018 (to partially expand Medicaid), Utah asked the federal government to pay 90% of the cost (under the ACA, this is only available if a state expands Medicaid to individuals earning up to 138% of the poverty level), and allow Utah to impose a work requirement on some Medicaid enrollees.
 (As discussed below, the Trump administration rejected the state’s request to receive enhanced federal Medicaid funding without a full expansion of Medicaid.)